|Birth: ||Jul. 22, 1844|

 La Salle Parish

 My Great-Great Grandfather Tom has been a family legend for many years.
 He lived and died in LaSalle Parish, raising a large family.
 His youngest daughter was my Great Grandmother.
 Tom was almost neurotic about keeping to himself.
 His children were home educated (one of his daughters was a poet).
 Tom never allowed his picture to be taken.
 He distrusted anyone in authority and his past was extremely murky.
 Two differing tales of his past were handed down all the way to my generation.
 The first said he came to Louisiana from North Carolina, running from Federal troops during Reconstruction.
 He was the leader in a raid on a carpetbagger settlement and people were killed.
 Tom was sentenced to hang, but avoided capture.
 This account was reported in the Jena Times newspaper in 1970 by a local historian named Eli W. Plummer.
 Plummer was the son of Tom's best friend Allen.
 Allen told his son about a conversation he had with Tom about the raid during a trip to a Confederate reunion.
 The elder Plummer persuaded Tom to turn himself in.
 Plummer relates in his article: "When Mr. Allien told his story and concluded with, "Now here I am!" the officer smiled and asked him, "Did you come to Washington to have a good time with your old buddies?"
 "I did, Sir" Mr. Allien responded.
 "Then go have fun with the 'boys', all this was forgotten years ago", he replied."
 The second account states he killed his brother-in-law for beating his sister Betty and was running from the law.
 [Note: This is not true since John, Betty's husband, died in 1919.]
 A different version says it was his stepmother Helen that he killed.
+[Note: Also probably not true since she appears on the 1880 Cumberland Co., NC census with Tom's father.]
 The truth only added several more layers to the mystery.
 It would take a trip to Salt Lake City and the LDS Library to find this out.

 When Tom applied for a Confederate pension, he admitted that his name was Thomas Allen Wright, from North Carolina.
 This was our first clue as to his identity.
 Thomas Allen Wright was born July 21, 1844 in North Carolina.
 He was the son of John Thames and Eliza Stevens Wright.
 When the Civil War broke out, he enlisted as a private in Company D, 2nd North Carolina Cavalry.
 He participated in many battles; the most significant of which was Gettysburg, where he was shot in the thigh and bayoneted in the hand.
 He was captured and sent as a prisoner of war to the notorious Point Lookout Prison Camp in Maryland.